Some random thoughts

 Mechanical evolution does not apply to mankind.
 Mankind is not evolving.
 Only individual men can evolve and they can only do so by their own desire and through their own efforts.

-People argue about "evolution" or "intelligent design," and never once consider the possibility that these two hypotheses are both wrong.
+People argue about "evolution" or "intelligent design," and never once consider the possibility that these two hypotheses may both be wrong.
 They turn in circles, trying to prove the unprovable and ignoring any evidence that might lead them in the right direction.

 Being sly is much smarter than being clever.